mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 #### lb\_allowed\_sgs

 Description: A list of strings of Security Group IDs to allow inbound to the load balancer.
-The bastion is allowed by default.

 Type:
 `list(string)`